-Apply in the prescribed manner to the Corporate Affairs Commission for Certificate of Incorporation of the Association under the Companies and Allied Matters Act, Cap C20 LFN 2004 (‘the Act’) and hold same in trust for the Association.
+apply in the prescribed manner to the Corporate Affairs Commission for registration under the Act.

-Ensure compliance with all legal requirements for proper documentation of the affairs of the Association as provided by the Act;
+ensure compliance with all legal requirements for proper documentation of the affairs of the Association as provided by the Act;

-Acquire and hold in trust all lands belonging to the Association and procure on her behalf real property and chattels subject to the provisions of the Act;
+acquire and hold in trust all lands belonging to the Association and procure on her behalf real property and chattels subject to the provisions of the Act; and

-Consider and approve recommendations made to it by the National Executive Council; and

 The Trustee shall act in good faith and at all times in the interest of the Association.